borestad/starterkit/README.md

 - Different techniques for E2E testing
 - Support for releasing npm packages
 - Sane defaults
+- Bash/Cygwin (no support for cmd.exe, use bash or bash.exe)

 ## Okey, that sounds cool.
 Why should **I** use it though?